cdoremus/MyNotes/Spanish Verbs.md

 [[#Table of Contents]]
 ### es vs está (is)
-- es: describe the qualities of a person or thing ...es bonito
+- **es: describe the qualities of a person or thing** ...es bonito
   ...es bien
   ...es mi esposa
-- está: where something is located, for an emotion or for something that is temporarily true ... está aqui
+- **está: where something is located, for an emotion or for something that is temporarily true** ... está aqui
   ...está cerrado
-  ...està en Madrid
+  ...está en Madrid
+  ... está enseñando

  **Pneumonic:**
-How you feel or where you are, always use the verb estar
+How you feel or where you are, always use the verb estar (or when temporarily true)

 ## hay
 there is/are - hay